-Particular attention should be paid to the following instructions regarding marking:
+Particular attention should be paid to the following instructions regarding marking.

 - Make sure that you are familiar with the assessment objectives (AOs) that are relevant to the questions that you are marking, and the respective weighting of each AO.
-The advice on weighting appears in the Assessment Grids at the end. - Familiarise yourself with the questions, and each part of the marking guidelines. - Be positive in your approach: look for details to reward in the candidate's response rather than faults to penalise. - As you read each candidate's response, annotate using wording from the assessment criteria as appropriate.
-Tick points you reward and indicate inaccuracy or irrelevance where it appears. - Explain your mark with summative comments at the end of each answer.
-Your comments should indicate both the positive and negative points as appropriate. - Use your professional judgement to fine-tune the mark you give. - It is important that the full range of marks is used.
+The advice on weighting appears in the Assessment Grids at the end. - Familiarise yourself with the questions, and each part of the marking guidelines. - The mark-scheme offers two sources of marking guidance and support for each Section: - 'Notes' on the material which may be offered in candidate responses - Assessment grid, offering band descriptors and weightings for each assessment objective. - Be positive in your approach: look for details to reward in the candidate's response rather than faults to penalise. - As you read the candidate's response, annotate using details from the Assessment Grid/Notes/overview as appropriate.
+Tick points you reward and indicate inaccuracy or irrelevance where it appears. - Explain your mark with an assessment of the quality of the response at the end of each answer.
+Your comments should indicate both the positive and negative points as appropriate. - It is important that the full range of marks is used.
 Full marks should not be reserved for perfection.
-Similarly, there is a need to use the marks at the lower end of the scale. - No allowance can be given for incomplete answers other than what candidates actually achieve. - Consistency in marking is of the highest importance. - Please do not use personal abbreviations or comments, as they can be misleading or puzzling to a second reader.
+Similarly there is a need to use the marks at the lower end of the scale. - No allowance can be given for incomplete answers other than what candidates actually achieve. - Consistency in marking is of the highest importance.
+If you have to adjust after the initial sample of scripts has been returned to you, it is particularly important that you make the adjustment without losing your consistency.

+• Please do not use personal abbreviations, as they can be misleading or puzzling to a second reader.
 You may, however, find the following symbols useful:

-E expression

-I irrelevance

-e.g. ? lack of an example
+E I e.g. ? expression irrelevance lack of an example

-X wrong
+e.g. : X wrong

-(✓) possible
+(1) possible

-? doubtful

-R repetition
+?
+R doubtful repetition

+1